Netherlands3D/WebCursors/README.md

 ## Usage

 Add the ChangePointerStyleHandler on a UI or a GameObject ( if the object has a collider, and the main camera a Physics Raycaster)

+Make sure your WebGLTemplate has a unity canvas with ID 'unity-canvas'.